denten-books/plain-text/5-chapter.md

 oblivion.

-The synchronic self occupies the present moment on a thin crest of biological impermanence.
-We are simply not that good at remembering things, even when those things are ourselves.
+The synchronic self occupies the present moment on a thin crest of biological impermanence.[^ln5-james] We are simply not that good at remembering things, even when those things are ourselves.
 The synchronic self continually recedes into the past, threatening to dissolve conciousness within the great ocean of non-being.
 In an issue of *e-misférica* dedicated to the subject of archives, Diana Taylor